 -

-Pain is triggered by touching the face, eating, talking, or brushing teeth.
+Pain is triggered by touching the face, eating, talking, or brushing teeth

 If you’re experiencing any symptoms mentioned above, you should consult a neurologist/Neurosurgeon without delay.
 Please book an appointment with a Consultant – Neurology & Neurosurgery at Manipal Hospital Salem for a thorough diagnosis and prompt treatment for your condition.

-Diagnosing & Treatment of Trigeminal Neuralgia
+Diagnosis of Trigeminal Neuralgia

-In cases where medication is not giving the desired results, surgery may be recommended.
-To minimize pain and relieve pressure on the trigeminal nerve, Microvascular decompression, radiofrequency rhizotomy, and gamma knife radiosurgery procedures may be recommended.
+In cases where medication is not giving the desired results, trigeminal neuralgia surgery may be recommended.
+To minimize pain and relieve pressure on the trigeminal nerve, microvascular decompression, radiofrequency rhizotomy, and gamma knife radiosurgery procedures may be recommended.
+Other trigeminal neuralgia treatment options may include nerve blocks which can assist in blocking pain signals from reaching the brain.
+These include percutaneous glycerol rhizolysis and balloon compression of the Gasserian Ganglion.

 Yes.
 Most TN Patients suffer pain in the tooth socket of the upper jaw.
 If not diagnosed correctly, it could end up with unnecessary tooth extraction.